|Letter Grade / Descriptor||Numerical Range|

 - After an additional 10 years, the same account will contain $54,407.56.

-Student loan debt is one of the most common types of debt.
-Almost 45 million American adults owe over a trillion dollars in student loan payments.
+Almost 45 million American adults owe $1.7 trillion in student loan payments.
 Most student loans come from the federal government.
 Many private and financial organizations offer student loans, as well.

 - Student loans generally begin accruing interest immediately; only subsidized federal loans carry no interest until a student is out of school.